 For lunar echoes, WSJT generates short fixed-frequency transmissions that alternate with reception intervals at the appropriate Doppler-shifted frequency.
+Be sure that Enable VHF and submode features has been checked on the Settings | General tab.
 With Split Operation set to Rig or Fake It on the Settings | Radio tab, check Doppler tracking and Own Echo on the Astronomical Data window.
-Point your antenna at the Moon and click Enable

-Tx on the main window to start a sequence of echo measurements.
+Point your antenna at the Moon and click Enable Tx on the main window to start a sequence of echo measurements.
 Each cycle takes 6 seconds.
 If strong enough, echoes will be visible in the waterfall.
 Their average spectrum will be displayed in the Echo Graph window, and numerical parameters of the measurements appear in the main window: